Adding Notes to Reports

 Context can be used in two ways:

-• As a filter, limiting tag selection to those below a parent tag.
+• As a filter, limiting tag selection to those below a parent tag such as a station.

 • As a parameter, allowing the same report to be run for multiple contexts or stations.